floriankraemer/floriankraemer.github.io/_posts/2026-12-12-Cowboy-Coding-A-Case-Study.markdown

 > ...software development where programmers have autonomy over the development process.
 This includes control of the project's schedule, languages, algorithms, tools, frameworks and coding style.
 Typically, little to no coordination exists with other developers or stakeholders.

 I agree mostly with the definition from Wikipedia, but I would like to put some emphasis on the reason behind the autonomy.
 Are they doing that intentionally or not?
 Do they actually really have control over the process?
 Maybe there is also just a lack of leadership and they just free-roam because of a lack of direction?
 On the other hand, Cowboy Coding can be useful for prototyping and research and development.
-If the prove of the idea matters and not the delivered quality, it can be a good option.
+If the proof of the idea matters and not the delivered quality, it can be a good option.

 ## Problems of Cowboy Coding